 When to draw up a social plan

 You can use a social plan if you have to dismiss people.
-If this involves 20 people or more, it is called a collective dismissal.
+Or in the event of a reorganisation or merger.
+When you need to dismiss 20 people or more, it is called a collective dismissal.
 You must report a collective dismissal to the Employee Insurance Agency (Uitvoeringsinstitiuut Werknemersverzekeringen, UWV) and your employees' trade unions.
 You must also consult the trade unions regarding a social plan.
 You can also draw up a social plan if you intend to dismiss only a few employees.

 Contents of a social plan